 Healing Manor was the country estate for the Portman family for many years.
 When Viscount Portman died in 1948 his wife continued to live here until her death in 1964, when her daughter Penelope Bowlby inherited it.
 Viscount Portman and his wife are buried together in the churchyard that adjoins Healing Manor.

 When daughter, Penelope Bowlby died the house was purchased by a local farming family, the Peasgoods.
 In 2006 it was then bought by a local businessman with plans for conversion into a hotel.
-Unfortunately these plans never came to fruition and the property remained empty until purchased in February 2013 by the Brennan family who lived in Healing.
+Unfortunately these plans never came to fruition and the property remained empty until purchased in February 2013 by a family who lived in Healing.